An AI-Tutor for students learning Python

 AI-Tutor

-I created a rather simple web service (dubbed Ai-Tutor) that supplements incoming requests, before sending them on to a generative AI service (currently OpenAI’s gpt-3.5-turbo model.)
+I created a rather simple web service (dubbed AI-Tutor) that supplements incoming requests, before sending them on to a generative AI service.

-To keep the conversation focused and to allow for follow-up questions, the AI-Tutor service maintains the objective and context.
-It allows students to ask questions about a programming task and maybe more importantly, can evaluate and provide ongoing feedback about their solution.
+To keep the conversation focused and to allow for follow-up questions, AI-Tutor maintains objective and context.
+It allows students to ask questions about a programming task and maybe more importantly, can evaluate a proposed solution and provide ongoing feedback.

 AI-Tutor + Colab

 To let students easily interact with AI-Tutor, I integrated the service into Colab.
-Colaboratory, or Colab for short, is a creation from Google Research.
-Colab allows anybody to write and execute arbitrary Python code through the browser.
+Google Research provides Colaboratory, or Colab for short, for free.
+Colab allows anybody to write and execute source code through their web browser.
 I.e., you don’t need to have Python or an IDE installed on your computer.

 Task

 A task is a programming exercise that students need to solve.
-E.g.
+Here are three examples:

 1. Find the first 100 prime numbers